 Parking lots should not dominate the frontage of pedestrian-oriented streets, interrupt pedestrian routes, or negatively impact surrounding developments.
-14 Response: 15 Parking lots should be located behind or in the interior of a block whenever possible.
+14 Response: Parking lots should be located behind or in the interior of a block whenever possible.
 Parking lots should not occupy more than 1/3 of the frontage of the adjacent building or not more than 64 feet, whichever is less.
-Response: 16 Parking structures are clearly an important and necessary element of the overall urban infrastructure but, given their utilitarian elements, can give serious negative visual effects.
-New structures should merit the same level of materials and finishes as that a principal building would, care in the use of basic design elements cane make a significant improvement.
-Response: 17 Higher building densities and more intensive land uses should be within walking distance of transit stops, permitting public transit to become a viable alternative to the automobile.
-Response: 18 Convenient, comfortable pedestrian access between the transit stop and the building entrance should be planned as part of the overall pedestrian network.
-Response: 19 All development should respect natural resources as an essential component of the human environment.
+15 Response: Parking structures are clearly an important and necessary element of the overall urban infrastructure but, given their utilitarian elements, can give serious negative visual effects.
+New structures should merit the 16 same level of materials and finishes as that a principal building would, care in the use of basic design elements cane make a significant improvement.
+10 Response: Higher building densities and more intensive land uses should be within walking distance of transit stops, permitting public transit to become a viable alternative to the automobile.
+17 Response: Convenient comfortable nedestrian access between the transit stan and the building entrance about he Convenient, comfortable pedestrian access between the transit stop and the building entrance should be planned as part of the overall pedestrian network.
+18 Response: All development should respect natural resources as an essential component of the human environment.
 The most sensitive landscape areas, both environmentally and visually, are steep slopes greater than 15 percent, watercourses, and floodplains.
 Any development in these areas should minimize intervention and maintain the natural condition except under extreme circumstances.
-Where practical, these features should be conserved as open space amenities and incorporated in the overall site design.
-Response: 20 It is the intent of these guidelines to build streets that are integral components of community design.
+Where practical, these features 19 should be conserved as open space amenities and incorporated in the overall site design.
+Response: Response.
+It is the intent of these guidelines to build streets that are integral components of community design.
 Public and private streets, as well as commercial driveways that serve as primary pedestrian pathways to building entrances, should be designed as the main public spaces of the City and should be scaled for pedestrians.
-Response:
+20 Response: